Tadj al-Saltaneh: Legacy

-She is buried in the Zahir-od-dowleh cemetery in Tajrish.
+She is buried in the Zahir-od-dowleh Cemetery in Tajrish a cemetery dedicated to notable intellectuals, writers and artists of Iran.
 Her life and her writing and her role as a feminist is a subject of Middle Eastern studies in universities from Tehran University to Harvard.
-In 2015 Harvard acquired from her descendants their family photos, writings, anecdotes and stories about Tadj al-Saltaneh's life for its archives.
+In 2015, Harvard acquired from her descendants and granddaughter TajIran their family photos, writings, anecdotes and stories about Taj al-Saltaneh's life for its archives.
+Her descendants from her four children are scattered all over the world and include great-great granddaughters journalist Farnaz Fassihi, and German senior official Honey Deihimi, international lawyer Sebastian Lehmann, among others.